Gus Greenlee: Post-Negro leagues

 In 1945, he made a comeback in alliance with Branch Rickey, related to Rickey's projected integration of the major leagues.
 They established the United States League as a method to scout black players specifically to break the color line.
 It is unclear if the league played the 1945 season, or if it was used only as a front to achieve integration of the major leagues.

 In October of that year, Rickey signed Jackie Robinson, who never played in the USL.
 The 1946 season lasted only a few weeks before the league folded.
-Robinson went on the break the Major League color line in 1947 with Rickey's Brooklyn Dodgers.
+Robinson went on to break the Major League color line in 1947 with Rickey's Brooklyn Dodgers.

 Greenlee left baseball permanently after 1946 but continued to operate the Crawford Grill until 1951, when it was destroyed by a fire.

 Greenlee Field

 In 1932, Greenlee purchased a plot of land and developed Greenlee Field, one of the early black ballparks.
 (Contrary to popular opinion, it was not the first; it followed the Walker brothers' ballpark at the corner of Chauncey and Hombre Way, also in the Hill District.)
 The stadium was made of concrete and steel.
 It seated 7,500 fans.
 The ballpark was designed by Pittsburgh's first African-American architect, Louis Arnett Stuart Bellinger.
 It cost Greenlee nearly $100,000, of which he financed over half.
 Lights for evening play and a tarp to shield fans from the sun during the day were added in 1933.
 The first game at the field attracted 4,000 fans as some seating was still under construction.
-For a time, the field was also used for the Pittsburgh Steelers football practice.
+For a time, the field was also used for Pittsburgh Steelers football practice.